by-emrii/holbertonschool-hbnb/part3/README.md

 The Presentation Layer manages all HTTP interactions.
 It is implemented using Flask-RESTX, which provides a structured way to define endpoints, request/response models, and automatic API documentation.
 Key Responsibilities:
-- Define API namespaces for entities such as Users, Places, Amenities, Reviews, and - Reservations
+- Define API namespaces for entities such as Users, Places, Amenities, Reviews.
 - Handle request validation, serialization, and response formatting
 - Manage authentication and authorization via JWTs
 - Delegate business operations to the Facade Layer